 I will discuss the Color Editor tool later in this series on tools on the Color tool tab.
-With the Color Editor you can make custom ICC Profiles by altering the original profile.
+With the Color Editor, you can make custom ICC Profiles by altering the original profile.
 Capture One stores these custom profiles in your user profile folders and not in Capture One’s application folder.
 Capture One lists them side-by-side with the built-in profiles thanks to how there naming.

 In the example above I made a custom ICC Profile with the Color Editor tool for my camera that slightly reduces the saturation of orange, hence named LessOrange.
-After I saved it with Color Editor tool, it appears here next to the built-in profile for that same camera.
+After I saved it with the Color Editor tool, it appears here next to the built-in profile for that same camera.

 Therefore Capture One always applies a curve to make it easy to correct the image and pleasant to look at.
 The default Curve is Film Standard.
-However, that is not necessary always the right setting.
+However, that is not necessarily always the right setting.

-For most cameras and digital backs you see about four to six Film Curves.
+For most cameras and digital backs, you see about four to six Film Curves.
 When you click on the Curve field and the drop-down list opens.

-The Film Extra Shadow curve is a good starting point for images made with very harsh light condition.
+The Film Extra Shadow curve is a good starting point for images made with very harsh light conditions.
 To retain details in the highlight you had to slightly underexpose the image.
 Clearing up the shadows is a lot of work.
-The Film Extra Shadow curve is better starting point before making further adjustments.
+The Film Extra Shadow curve is a better starting point before making further adjustments.